Skip to content

 • HVAC System Failure: Persistent moisture can corrode a heat pump’s internal components, leading to expensive repairs or a complete system breakdown.

 Promptly addressing a leak is essential to protect your home, health, and investment.
-For expert help, our team at Colorado Bear Heating & Air is ready to assist.

-If you've found your heat pump leaking water in castle pines, co, some basic troubleshooting can often solve the problem.
+Some basic troubleshooting can often solve the problem.
 Before you begin, turn off the power to your HVAC system at the circuit breaker for safety.

 1. Check the Air Filter: A clogged filter is a primary cause of frozen coils and water leaks.
 If your filter is dirty, replace it.